mrecos/Snowflake/Cortex_REST_API_Client/DEPLOYMENT.md

 # Snowflake Cortex Agent REST API Client — Deployment Guide

-This guide shows how to run the web UI locally and connect it to your Snowflake Cortex Agent.
+This guide shows how to run the web UI **locally on your laptop/desktop** and connect it to your Snowflake Cortex Agent.

+> **📦 Looking for Production Deployment?** See [docs/SPCS_DEPLOYMENT.md](./docs/SPCS_DEPLOYMENT.md) to deploy this application as a containerized service in Snowpark Container Services with a public HTTPS endpoint.

 Reference: https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-agents-rest-api